Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/scalars.rst

 - ``products``: A list of products the scalar can be recorded on.
 Currently supported values are:

   - ``firefox`` - Collected in Firefox Desktop for submission via Firefox Telemetry.
-  - ``geckoview_streaming`` - See :doc:`this guide <../start/report-gecko-telemetry-in-glean>` for how to stream data through geckoview to the Glean SDK.
   - ``thunderbird`` - Collected in Thunderbird for submission via Thunderbird Telemetry.

 - ``record_in_processes``: A list of processes the scalar is allowed to record in.
 Currently supported values are: